Municipal Energy Manager Program

 First review the Municipal Energy Manager Guidebook to get to know the program and understand eligibility criteria.

-Then submit an Expression of Interest, to indicate your municipality’s interest in participating in the program.
+Then submit an Expression of Interest to indicate your municipality’s interest in participating in the program.
 For assistance with the form, please email contact@mccac.ca.

 Eligible municipalities will be invited to submit an application for funding.
-Applications will be accepted until March 2026 or earlier if funding is fully allocated.
+Applications will be accepted until December 2025 or earlier if funding is fully allocated.

 This program is administered by the Municipal Climate Change Action Centre and funded by the Government of Alberta.